aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/forms-annotations/_index.md

 Learn how to create and customize interactive PDF forms using Aspose.PDF for .NET.
 Enhance functionality and user experience effortlessly.

 ### [Mastering Line Annotations in PDFs with Aspose.PDF .NET&#58; A Comprehensive C# Guide](./aspose-pdf-net-line-annotations-csharp-guide/)
-Learn how to efficiently read and manipulate line annotation properties in PDFs using Aspose.PDF for .NET.
+Learn how efficiently read and manipulate line annotation properties in PDFs using Aspose.PDF for .NET.
 This guide covers setup, implementation, and real-world applications.

 ### [Mastering PDF Annotations&#58; Free Text with Aspose.PDF .NET](./aspose-pdf-net-free-text-annotations/)
 A code tutorial for Aspose.PDF Net